Planning our personal space

 On the streets, people are walking around you rather than past you, not suspiciously but cautiously respecting the new social distancing measures.

 And yet, people do have time to stop and chat over a garden gate with a neighbour or across a street instead of rushing off to their next appointment or to pick-up someone or something.

 The working day and the whole concept of weekends has changed for many.
-For me, now furloughed, Monday to Friday is now the same as the weekend, whilst for others each day brings the same, but conversely they are employed double-time on the front-line in essential services, trying to help the country get over the curve.
+For me, now furloughed, Monday to Friday is now the same as the weekend.
+Whilst for others each day brings the same.
+Some people are employed double-time on the front-line, trying to help the country get over the curve.

-For those of us not working as normal, or able to work at home, it has provided an opportunity to spend more time with our children, with our partner, or even with our parents, if that was the preferred or necessary location to wait it out.
+For those of us not working as normal, or able to work at home, it has provided an opportunity to spend more time with our children, with our partner, or even with our parents.

 Either way, working less, ignoring for one minute the huge question of how this will all be paid for and resolved down-the-line, can be a good thing.
 It allows us time to sit and chat, to think, to do our chores and hobbies, whereas previously we could not.